keystonejs/keystone/docs/pages/blog/new-graphql-api.md

 If you have any questions, please don't hesitate to open a [GitHub discussion](https://github.com/keystonejs/keystone/discussions/new?category=questions).

+{% hint kind="tip" %}
-?> Before you begin: check that your project doesn't rely on any of the features we've marked as deprecated in this document, or the `search` argument to filters.
+Before you begin: check that your project doesn't rely on any of the features we've marked as deprecated in this document, or the `search` argument to filters.
 If you do, apply the recommended substitute.
+{% /hint %}

 1. Update top level queries.
 Be sure to rename `Task` to `task` and `allTasks` to `tasks` for all your queries.
 2. Update filters.
 Find and replace all the old Keystone filters with their new equivalent.
 3. Update mutation arguments to match the new input types.
 Make sure you replace `{ id: "..."}` with `{where: { id: "..."} }` in your `update` and `delete` operations.
 4. Update relationship inputs to `create` and `update` operations.
 Ensure you've replaced usage of `{ disconnectAll: true }` with `{ set: [] }` in to-many relationships, and have used `{ disconnect: true }` rather than `{ disconnect: { id: "..."} }` in to-one relationships.

+{% hint kind="tip" %}
-!> Finally, make sure you apply corresponding changes to filters and input arguments when using the [Query API](/docs/context/query).
+Finally, make sure you apply corresponding changes to filters and input arguments when using the [Query API](/docs/context/query).
+{% /hint %}

 ---

 That's everything!
 While we acknowledge that API changes are an inconvenience, we believe the time spent navigating these upgrades will be offset many times over by a more fun and productive developer experience going forward.

-export default ({ children, ...props }) => <Markdown description="A Fresh New GraphQL API" {...props}>{children}</Markdown>;
-export { getServerSideProps }